how to deal with an aggressive cat

 7. Have plenty of playing time and training sessions with your cat.
 This should be well catered for in the routine and you need to ensure that it is followed.

 8. Consult your vet if things are not working out well.
-Changing behavior in cats requires consistency and patients.
+Changing behavior in cats requires consistency and patience.

 It is common for aggressive cats to persist with the behavior and in this instance, you need to reach out for further specialized training after consultations with your vet.